aalteirac/qlik_mcp_native/README.md

 ## Adding More Qlik API Endpoints

 This app only wraps a subset of the Qlik Cloud Apps REST API (list, get, create, update, delete).
-The full API reference is at https://qlik.dev/apis/rest/apps/.

 To add a new endpoint, follow these three steps: